 Check out the crime rates, schools, transport links and council tax rates.

 Get fee free mortgage advice from our partners at L&C. Use the online mortgage finder or speak to an advisor today.

 What are the employment opportunities?

 If you are already employed, where will you work?
-What happens if you decide to leave your current job, or if your company goes bust?
+What happens if you decide to leave your current job, or if something happens to your company?
 Ensure you leave room for career flexibility.
-Don’t move to a one-industry town if you are about to leave the industry.
+Don’t move to a one-industry town.
 Ambitious people may require access to larger centres of employment and job markets.

 If you are moving from the city to the countryside, consider that you may want to adapt your work-life balance or spend more time with your kids, all of which might require employment opportunities closer to home.